-If your Toshiba laptop starts to act up: running slow, freezing up more often, or crash randomly, etc; You'd better pay attention.
-Because the situation can get worse if you leave the problems alone, plus, a slow computer may affect your health according to new research.
+If your Toshiba laptop starts to act up: it starts to run slow, hang up more often, or crash randomly, etc; You'd better watch out.
+Because the situation may get worse if you leave it alone.
+Plus, a slow computer may affect your health according to new research.

-It does not matter whether you are using an old Toshiba Satellite or a brand new one, it will run slower over time.
-Similar to a car, without proper maintenance, its life will end much sooner.
+It doesn't matter whether you are using an old Toshiba Satellite or a brand new one, the machine will run slower over time.
+Similar to a car, without proper maintenance, its life will end much earlier.

-But don't worry that much, as in this guide we're going to share with you the solutions to tackle different types of computer performance issues.
-Hopefully you'll figure out the reasons why your Toshiba laptop runs slow or freezes, and more importantly get them fixed.
+In this guide, we're going to share with you solutions to tackle different types of computer performance issues.
+Hopefully you'll figure out the reasons why your Toshiba laptop is running slow or freezing, and more importantly get them fixed.

-Note: this guide is made to tune up Toshiba laptops (Satellite, Portege, T-series, C-series, A-series, etc) that run with a Windows (7, 8, 10) operating system and can boot normally.
+Note: this guide is made to tune up Toshiba laptops (Satellite, Portege, T-series, C-series, A-series, etc) that run with Microsoft Windows (7, 8, 10) operating system that can boot up normally.
 If it won't start up, call Toshiba support immediately and take your computer for further technical diagnosis.

 Issue 1: Toshiba Laptop Mouse Frozen

-Symptoms: the laptop touchpad or external USB mouse cursor randomly freezes or won't work when you try to move it around.
+Symptoms: the laptop touchpad or external USB mouse cursor randomly freezes, and the cursor doesn't respond when you try to move it around.